Modern slavery statement

 - Review our existing direct supply chain.

-- New staff receive an overview of our approach to combating modern slavery
+- New staff receive an overview of our approach to combating and identifying modern slavery

 - All staff will receive an annual update on the Modern Slavery Act

 - Our safeguarding training is mandatory for all staff and includes how to identify modern slavery